sqlwatch/docs/configuration/central-repository/overview.md

 where sql_instance = 'SQL-1'
 ```
 This will REMOVE all data assosiated with this instance from the central repository.
 The deletion will run in small batches to avoid performance impact and thus it may take a long time - few minutes to even few hours but with minimum impact.
 It is advisable to run this as a one off agent job and leave until it is finished.

+## Ways to import data

+Data from remote instances can be imported into the central repository in several ways:
+* Using `SqlWatchImport.exe` - a proprietary console application specifically designed and optimised to import remote SqlWatch data
+* SSIS package
+* Linked Server